chris24036/InventoryManager_Full-Stack/README.md

-This repisotry is dedicated to displaying the code that make up my website project for IT202 with professor Vohra.
+This is the code for a full stack project that makes up an Inventory Website.